koutsakis/koutsakis.github.io/_pages/about.md

 <i>ii)</i> predicting coating durability and failure, and
 <i>iii)</i> setting up high-throughput thermomechanical optimization routines.

-My research as a Postdoctoral Fellow in Materials Science and Mechanical Engineering at [Harvard University](https://www.harvard.edu/), working with [Professor David R. Clarke](https://www.seas.harvard.edu/person/david-clarke), is focused on heat transfer in thermal insulation systems for advanced high-performance gas turbines and hypersonic spacecraft vehicles.
+My postdoctoral research working with [Professor David R. Clarke](https://www.seas.harvard.edu/person/david-clarke) at [Harvard University](https://www.harvard.edu/) is focused on thermal insulation systems for advanced high-performance gas turbines engines and hypersonic vehicles.
 This includes the development of better models to describe heat transfer in coated systems as well as experimental measurements of the reliability of coated materials in use as thermal barrier coatings.

 Publications
 ======